microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 -   Title = "{progressTitle}"
 -   ValueStringOverride = "{progressValueString}

-Every AppNotificationProgressBar component will have the binded status and value.
-Title and ValueStringOverride are not required so those constants will not be added unless the developers call the AppNotificationProgressBar component APIs
+Every AppNotificationProgressBar component will have the bound status and value.
+Title and ValueStringOverride are not required so those constants will not be added unless you call the AppNotificationProgressBar component APIs

 -   UseTitleForLabel(String title)